MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 | Is fast | ✔ (but only when most of the embedded references are listed in `PARS['📂']['list_paths_notes']`) | ✔✔ | ✔✔ | not running for me |
 | Ignores comments | ✔ | ✔ | ✔ | not running for me |

+# 💀 Potential errors
+- Missing `.sty` files and packages
+	- `latex2pydata.sty` missing.
+Did not have this issue with my conversions.
+My `minted.sty` file does not require the latex2pydata package.
+Working on it.

 # TODOs
 - [ ] Add promo video of the tool, showing how it looks like to write a complete manuscript
 - [X] Add a toy-vault with the appropriate paths and folders --> adjust the paths in the code accordingly